platformsh/platformsh-docs/docs/src/development/file-transfer.md

 Note that `rsync` is very sensitive about trailing `/` characters.

-Also, if you're a MacOS user handling UTF-8 encoded files, add the `--iconv=utf-8-mac,utf-8` flag to your `rsync`call.
+If you're using UTF-8 encoded files on macOS, add the `--iconv=utf-8-mac,utf-8` flag to your `rsync`call.

-Consult the [rsync documentation](https://man7.org/linux/man-pages/man1/rsync.1.html) for more details.
+For more options, consult the [rsync documentation](https://man7.org/linux/man-pages/man1/rsync.1.html).